phalcon-orphanage/docs-app/4.0/cs-cz/webserver-setup.md

 version: '4.0'
 ---

+##### This article reflects v4.0 and has not yet been revised

+{:.alert .alert-danger}

 <a name='setup'></a>

 # Nastavení webserveru

-Aby routování v aplikaci postavené na Phalcon frameworku fungovalo správně, musíte nastavit Vaš webserver aby správně zpracovával přesměrování a požadavky.
-Instrukce pro oblíbené webservery jsou:
+In order for the routing of the Phalcon application to work, you will need to set up your web server to process the redirects properly.
+Setup instructions for popular web servers are:

 <a name='php-fpm'></a>

 ## PHP-FPM

-The [PHP-FPM](http://php.net/manual/en/install.fpm.php) (FastCGI Process Manager) is usually used to allow the processing of PHP files.
-V dnešní době je PHP-FPM součástí všech distribucí PHP pro Linuxové systémy.
+The [PHP-FPM](https://php.net/manual/en/install.fpm.php) (FastCGI Process Manager) is usually used to allow the processing of PHP files.
+Nowadays, PHP-FPM is bundled with all Linux based PHP distributions.

 On **Windows** PHP-FPM is in the PHP distribution archive through the file `php-cgi.exe` and you can start it with this script to help set options.
 Windows does not support unix sockets so this script will start fast-cgi in TCP mode on port `9000`.